Trackwork Handbook

 25. Clean track and wheels regularly.

 Clean track and wheels mean reliable operation.
 Blinking headlights are a dead giveaway that one or the other or both need immediate attention.
 How best to do this is a very controversial topic.
-In spite of strong critics against them, I don’t mind using abrasive blocks.
-I prefer the less abrasive versions and regularly wash off the dirty surface off the block with and soap and water followed with a filing if needed.
+I use the Woodland Scenics track cleaning blocks sparaingly.
+I prefer the less abrasive side and regularly wash the dirty surface off the block with and soap and water.
 After using an abrasive block, I wipe my track with an alcohol dampened cloth.

 Several important words of warning when it comes to track cleaning:

-Don’t clean your track using materials like Goo Gone, oils or other chemicals that will be transferred to wheelsets or other modules without the other module owners’ knowledge and permission.
+Don't clean your track using materials like Goo Gone, oils or any other chemicals that will be transferred to wheelsets or other modules without the other module owners’ knowledge and permission.
 Ask first!
-The same is true of application of oils or other materials that are intended to improve power pickup.
+The same is true of application of oils or other materials that are intended to improve power pickup that other module owners avoid.

 Don’t clean the track on someone else’s module without their knowledge and permission.
 They may have detailed their trackwork in a way that you might not notice (e.g., painted guard rails on turnouts, etc.).
 Ask first!